maximelamure/meetups/README.md

-# meetups
+# Meetups and workshops links
-Some links about interesting meetup and workshop
+Some links about interesting meetups and workshops

 ## TensorFlow